qatoolkit/qatoolkit-source-swagger-net/README.md

 In order to apply filters, you need to tag your API endpoints with those strings.

-We normally do it in Swagger endpoint description.
+We normally do that, by adding the tags in the Swagger endpoint description.
 An example might be: `Get categories from the system. @customer,@administrator,@oauth2.`

 This is an example from swagger.json excerpt: